jilljenn/lapsang-lite/README.md

-# Lapsang 正山
+# Lapsang Lite 正山

-Lapsang is a game developed to learn a foreign language.
+Lapsang Lite is a game developed to learn a foreign language.

 It will be best appreciated by 2 players of different native languages.